About this event

 - Mandatory driver's meeting is at 8:00am

-***Upcoming rule revision - This year, 2021, we will be strongly recommending the use of a roll bar and harness with a HANS device.
-Starting in 2022, we will require the use of a harness and rollbar meeting SCCA Solo Appendix C guidelines (unless class specifically calls for more) when using HANS device.
-A HANS device specifically keeps you upright in case of an incident, and if your roof collapses due to no rollbar/cage, then you are unable to move out of the way - therefore, the safest way to use a HANS requires having these extra precautions in place.
+***New rule revision - This year, 2022, HANS-type device users will be require to have a harness and rollbar meeting SCCA Solo Appendix C guidelines (unless class specifically calls for more).
+The only exception to this rule is a driver using a device designed specifically for use with a factory 3-point seatbelt (Simpson Hybrid).
+A HANS device with a harness specifically keeps you upright in case of an incident, and if your roof collapses due to no rollbar/cage, then you are unable to move out of the way - therefore, the safest way to use a HANS requires having these extra precautions in place.

 ***2019 Revised Ruling on Neck Restraints***